iotexproject/dev-portal-content/academy/get-started-with-devnet.md

 }
 ```

-In short, this function retrieves a data message, parses it and extracts the `public_key` of the device that sent the data.
+In short, this function retrieves a data message sent by a device to to our W3bstream project, parses it and extracts the `public_key` of the device.
 It then checks if the device is actually registered (lines 13-19) and then retrieves the `owner_address` by querying the DB.
 Once the `owner_address` is found, it then mints one token to it.

 Note that the only thing you need to modify in the function is the Token contract address we deployed earlier.